DistributedProofreaders/ppcomp/doc/css-transform.rst

 Properties/Values
 ~~~~~~~~~~~~~~~~~

-Only a limited set of properties make sense for comp_pp.
+Only a limited set of properties make sense for ppcomp.
 Some are from
 CSS, some are new.